 I agree to be responsible for payment for any scheduled session I do not attend if I have not given at least 24 hours‘ notice.
 I understand that this does not apply to emergency situations, in which case I will give as much notice as possible.

 I can communicate with my therapist via email but understand that confidentiality may be compromised due to the technology used.

-If my therapist responds via email in depth, I will be charged for his time accordingly.
+If my therapist responds via email in depth, I will be charged for her time accordingly.

 I have a right to a receipt for services on request.

 I will notify my therapist of my prescription medications and any changes in their usage.

 I agree to share information regarding my mental and physical health as assessed by previous practitioners, including any disagreements I may have with their perspectives.

 I understand that if my needs are beyond the scope of the therapist’s expertise, I will accept a referral to another practitioner.

 I have read and understand the information provided above, which has also been explained to me verbally.
 I have discussed it with my therapist and, any questions have been answered to my satisfaction.
 I consent to pastoral counselling and psychotherapy treatment by Nadine Saxton.